CQCDigital/design-system/README.md

 # CQC Design System

-The CQC Design System is one place for service teams to find styles, components and patterns for designing Ministry of Justice services.
+The CQC Design System is one place for service teams to find styles, components and patterns for designing Care Quality Commission services.

 ## Contact the team